codefresh-contrib/helm-gitops-example/README.md

 #### Synchronize the application manifests and deploy the Argo application

-Initially the application is in OutOfSync state since the application has yet to be deployed, and no Kubernetes resources have been created.
+Initially, the application is in OutOfSync state since the application has yet to be deployed, and no Kubernetes resources have been created.
 To synchronize/deploy the Argo app, choose the tile and then select SYNC.
 This will provide you options of what you want to synchronize.
 Select the default options and synchronize all manifests.
-Once its deployed, you will see the resources deployed in the UI and a Healthy status.
+Once it's deployed, you will see the resources deployed in the UI and a Healthy status.

-#### Access the Argo application outside Kubernetes cluster
+#### Access the Argo application outside the Kubernetes cluster

 Within this application the values.yaml file is derived of parameters from which are the same path as the Helm chart.
 You can access this by clicking on your new application in the Argo UI and clicking on the PARAMETERS tab.
 Make sure your values.yaml file is chosen for the VALUES FILES field, this can be done by clicking EDIT and choosing the file within the field.
 Within the values.yaml includes the service port `5000` value inside the application configuration.